National Independent Political League: History

 In 1907, civil rights activist and journalist William Monroe Trotter resigned from the Niagara Movement race organization because of disagreements with W. E. B. Du Bois and Clemont G. Morgan, state secretary of the Niagara Movement's Massachusetts branch.
-Trotter supported a more militant or direct approach to the civil rights movement, disagreeing with Du Bois's pacifist approach, acceptance of segregation, and willingness to support industrial education for Blacks over securing their right to vote.
+Trotter supported a more militant or direct approach to the civil rights movement, disagreeing with Booker T. Washington's accomdationist approach, acceptance of segregation, and willingness to support industrial education for Blacks over securing their right to vote.
 Without Trotter, the Niagara Movement went defunct.

 In 1908, Trotter met with Bishop Alexander Walters and Rev. J. Milton Waldron of Washington, D.C. to establish The National Negro American Political League, called the National Independent Political League (NIPL) by 1910.
 The group officially organized in Chicago in June 1908.
 Trotter served as its spokesperson and secretary; Waldron, who was strongly against Booker T. Washington, became its president.
 Officers listed on the group's letterhead in 1908 were: